w5xd/NyeVikingPowerMonitor/README.md

 purchased online, but I built one using a toaster oven and this <a href='https://whizoo.com/pages/buildguide'>kit</a>.
 </p>
-<p>While it is possible to 3D generate and print a solder paste mask starting
+<p>While it is possible to generate and 3D print a solder paste mask starting
-from the gerber files you will get if you buy a PCB from expresspcb, I did the paste spreading by hand.
+from the gerber files you will get if you buy a PCB from expresspcb, I did the solder paste spreading by hand.
 For parts with leads this small, I have had better luck spreading the solder paste using a piece of bare wire, #20 or #22, as a tool.
 I squeeze out a small amount of solder paste on a piece of scrap paper and dab it onto all the pads on the PCB.
 It will take